The problem of optimal camouflaging: Numerical simulation of the problem

-We have ran experiments in Python using the gurobi package to solve the Linear Programming problem.
-The numerical plots shown in Fig.~\ref{figGraphs} are obtained from solving the linear programs with $1000\times 1000$ variables for 1000 values of $\lambda$, for $d=2$ and $d=3$.
-Our code is posted on GitHub, \cite{code}.
+We ran our numerical experiments in python and used Gurobi package to solve the Linear Programming problem.
+The numerical plots shown in Fig.~\ref{figGraphs} are obtained from solving the linear programs with $1000\times 1000$ variables for 1000 values of $\lambda$, for $d=2$ and $d=3$ (in this case we used the middle-of-cell version).

 The solutions of our linear programs (that is, the nonzero values of $x_{ij}$ that correspond to the optimal solutions) are plotted in Figures~\ref{fig:measures2d}--\ref{fig:measures3dproj} for selected values of $\lambda$ (that are close to the values $1/3$, $2/3$ and $1$ for $\Lambda$).
+These plots were obtained by solving the linear programming problems on a $4000\times 4000$ grid (again we used the midpoint values).
+It took around 16 minutes on average to solve each one of the $4000\times 4000$ linear programming problems on a desktop computer (Intel Core i9-10900 CPU 2.80GHz 64 bit Windows PC, with Gurobi optimizer version 10.0.0), in case some readers find this information relevant.

 These values may provide useful intuition about the optimal measure.
 It appears that the measure concentrates on a low-dimensional subset, and the peculiar patterns seen on the plots are likely artifacts of the numerical model that we use.
-It is an interesting direction for future research and numerical experiments to obtain a more consistent and accurate approximation to the measure itself and generally sharpen our computational results.
+It is a tempting direction for future research and numerical experiments to obtain a more consistent and accurate approximation to the measure itself and generally sharpen our computational results.
+Our code is posted on GitHub, \cite{code}.

-The numerically found value $\III^*(1)$ equals $0.988668$ for $d=2$ and $0.970823$ for $d=3$, which is a good approximation of $m_2$ and $m_3$, respectively.
-The error (the difference between the numerically obtained approximation and the theoretical estimate) is approximately $10^{-3}$.
+The numerically found value $\III^*(1)$ equals $0.9878238$ for $d=2$ and $0.9694462$ for $d=3$ (calculated using the LP approximation on $4000\times 4000$ grid and with midcell value choice for $c_{ij}$), which is a good approximation of $m_2$ and $m_3$, respectively.
+The difference between the numerically obtained approximation and earlier theoretical estimate shows in the seventh decimal place, and is therefore smaller than $10^{-6}$.
+The lower approximation (that is, the same calculation on $4000\times 4000$ grid, but with the minimal values assigned to $c_{ij}$) resulted in $0.9876127$ and $0.9691021$ for $m_2$ and $m_3$ respectively.